Top 14 Ice Cream Brands

 Most expensive ice cream

 1. Without a doubt, the most expensive is Arnaud’s Strawberry.
 However, this is not ice cream but a dessert based on it, which can be ordered at Arnaud’s restaurant.
 The main ingredient of the dish is fresh strawberries.
-It is complemented by mint leaves, port, liqueur, red wine, citrus fruits, cream, and some vanilla ice cream.
+Mint leaves, port, liqueur, red wine, citrus fruits, cream, and vanilla ice cream complement it.
 The order comes with a 7-carat pink diamond.
 The cost of this splendor is about 4 million dollars.
 Previously, this amount was half as much as the diamond’s mass, which was 4.7 carats.

-2. The second place is occupied by Absurdity Sundae.
-Its price reaches 60,000 dollars.
-The price includes a ticket to Tanzania, accommodation in a high-class hotel, a souvenir T-shirt, and a personal guide – the founder of Three Twins Ice Cream.
+2. Absurdity Sundae takes second place.
+Its price is 60,000 dollars.
+The price includes a ticket to Tanzania, accommodation in a high-class hotel, a souvenir T-shirt, and a personal guide—the founder of Three Twins Ice Cream.
 He accompanies clients to Africa’s highest peak, Mount Kilimanjaro.
 There, ice cream is made from pieces of glacier, symbolizing the rapid melting of ice due to global warming.
 By the way, the profit from the sale goes to an environmental organization.

-3. More affordable than the previous two options is Frozen Haute chocolate ice cream.
+3. Frozen Haute chocolate ice cream is more affordable than the previous two options.
 It costs 25 thousand dollars and is served in a crystal glass rimmed with gold and decorated with white diamonds.
 The dessert consists of 14 rarest varieties of cocoa, the most expensive truffle in the world, whipped cream, milk, and ice.
-By the way, you can bring your own utensils – they are also included in the price.
+By the way, you can bring your utensils—they are also included in the price.

 What is the most famous ice cream?